SaumitraTandon/Kernel-SVM-Classification/README.md

 # Kernel SVM

 This repository contains code for implementing the Kernel Support Vector Machine (SVM) algorithm on a dataset of customer information for a social network ad.
-The code is written in Python and uses the scikit-learn library.
+The code is written in Python & R and uses the scikit-learn library.

 ## Code Explanation